Malin M. Young, Ph.D.

 Dr. Malin Young is the Associate Laboratory Director for Earth and Biological Sciences at Pacific Northwest National Laboratory (PNNL).
 In this role, she sets the vision and strategy for PNNL's research in support of DOE's Office of Biological and Environmental Research (BER) and National Institutes of Health.
 Dr. Young leads a research directorate of more than 530 staff members who have expertise in atmospheric, earth system, biological and environmental sciences.
-Her directorate also stewards two unique U.S. Department of Energy national scientific user facilities - the Environmental Molecular Sciences Laboratory (EMSL) and the Atmospheric Radiation Measurement (ARM) Climate Research Facility.
+Her directorate also stewards two unique U.S. Department of Energy national scientific user facilities - the Environmental Molecular Sciences Laboratory (EMSL) and the Atmospheric Radiation Measurement (ARM) user facility.

 Dr. Young was PNNL’s Deputy Director for Science and Technology (DDST) from October 2015 to February 2020.
 As the DDST, she was responsible for integrating PNNL's science and technology capabilities to address critical challenges in science, energy, the environment, and national security.
 She also managed PNNL's institutional science and technology investments, strategic business capture, research partnerships, institutional planning and technology commercialization activities.

 Prior to joining PNNL, Dr. Young served as Director of the Biological and Engineering Sciences Center at Sandia National Laboratories at the Livermore, California, campus.
 In that role, she was responsible for leading the performance of exploratory science and the development of technology to address pressing national needs in energy security, homeland security, and national defense.